Mixing and Mastering Difference Explained: Why They Are Distinct Disciplines

 Mixing works at the multitrack level.
 The goal is to shape a coherent, expressive piece of music from many individual parts, such as vocals, bass, drums, programmed elements, and instrumentation.
 This involves balancing levels, shaping tone, managing dynamics, and placing sounds within a stereo or immersive field, all in service of how the song moves, communicates, and feels from moment to moment.

 A mix engineer is focused inward.
 Decisions are contextual and relational.
 How loud the vocal feels depends on the guitars.
-The bass is shaped in relation to the kick.
+The bass is shaped in relation to the kick drum.
 Compression, automation, and effects are used to control energy, emotion, and clarity within the song itself.
+Every move affects something else.
+Push the vocal 0.5 dB and suddenly the snare feels different.
+That is the ecosystem of a mix.

 Most mix decisions are reversible depending on how the record was tracked.
-If a snare is too bright or a vocal rides too aggressively, those issues can be addressed directly at the source.
+If a snare is too bright or a vocal rides too aggressively in a mix, those issues can be addressed directly at the source in the DAW.
 The mix engineer has access to the raw materials and can rework relationships without collateral damage.

 What Mastering Is

 Mastering begins once a mix is complete and approved.
 It works from a stereo mix and approaches the music from a broader perspective than the mix stage allows.
-The focus shifts away from shaping individual instruments and toward how the track performs as a cohesive, finished piece when heard outside the mixing studio or by everyday listeners.
+The focus shifts away from shaping individual instruments and their relationships, toward how the track performs as a cohesive, finished piece when heard outside the mixing studio or by everyday listeners.
 A mastering engineer evaluates the stereo mix to ensure tonal balance, dynamic control, and audio translation across all playback systems and distribution formats.
+At this point, the question is no longer “Does the snare feel right?” but “Does the record feel right?”

 A mastering engineer listens for balance and continuity across the entire record.
 This includes tonal balance, overall dynamics, perceived loudness, sequencing, spacing, and preparation for the technical requirements of distribution and manufacturing.
 Mastering is the stage where the mix must survive contact with the outside world, accounting for playback systems, delivery formats, and the conditions under which the record will actually be heard.
+This is where the song leaves the studio bubble and meets car stereos, earbuds, bluetooth speakers, and questionable café sound systems.
 The goal is not to change the character of the mix, but to support it and ensure it translates clearly and consistently.

 Because mastering does not involve access to individual tracks, decisions are made at the level of the whole mix.
 Loudness is one consideration among many at this stage, but it is a consequence of balance and control, not the primary objective.
+If loudness becomes the goal instead of the result, something has usually been compromised and gone sideways.
 For a detailed discussion of loudness, dynamics, and translation, see Loudness, Dynamics, and Translation in Mastering.
 Adjustments affect the entire presentation rather than isolated elements, which calls for a different kind of judgment than mixing.
 In this role, mastering functions as the final stage of evaluation and preparation, confirming that the record communicates as intended and is ready for release.

 More on WHAT MASTERING IS here.